Kaligraphy247/simple_git_cicd/README.md

    ```

-> Alternatively, build with docker if your server uses an older version of glibc
+> Alternatively, build with docker if you need an older version of glibc

 To compile using Docker, use the Dockerfile in the repo.
 ```bash